d3rrick/quote-app/README.md

 ## Procedure for the application development
-+ Creating the project using *ng new Quote* to initialize the angular App
++ Creatxz ing the project using *ng new Quote* to initialize the angular App
 + Creating a new component using *ng g c quote* for example
 + creating a models class to instantiate new quote instances.
 + creating a custom directive for highlighting quotes with highest votes